ceph/ceph-ansible/README.md

 By default, ceph-common installs from Ceph repository.
 However, you can set `ceph_origin` to "distro" to install Ceph from your default repository.

+Moreover for people looking to install any version of Ceph prior to the Jewel release on a Red Hat based system you would have to set `use_server_package_split: false`.

 ## Setup for Vagrant using libvirt provider

 * Create vagrant_variables.yml